 Information about non-IBM products is obtained from the manufacturers of those products or their published announcements.
 IBM has not tested those products and cannot confirm the performance, compatibility, or any other claims related to non-IBM products.
-Questions on the capabilities of non-IBM products should be addressed to the suppliers of those products.
+Use should be addressed to the suppliers of those products.